 3. Opting for a one-size-fits all approach

-Some learning platforms will only allow you to have access to certain types of learning material and will be limited in the way they can house and distribute your learning resources.
+Some online learning platforms will only allow you to have access to certain types of learning material and will be limited in the way they can house and distribute your learning resources.
 Others will not allow you to build your course (By the way here is a process on how to market and sell online courses)

 The days of “sheep-dip” training are long gone, and your learning platform should support you in creating, scheduling and sharing personalised learning journeys for all participants.